-Driven by the need for efficient infrastructure and increased mobility, adoption of Software Defined Network technology has globally accelerated in recent years from sales of $10 million in 2007 to $252 million last year.
-Companies are increasingly turning towards a software-centric approach as they move beyond traditional networking methods.
+Driven by the need for efficient infrastructure and increased mobility, adoption of Software Defined Network technology has globally accelerated from sales of $10 million in 2007 to an estimated $360 million last year.
+Investment in this space is increasing as companies turn towards a software-centric approach and move beyond traditional networking methods.

 SDN promises easier and more dynamic interactions with the network, carrying with it benefits for carriers and enterprises, as well as gains in service agility and cost reduction.
-Whitehall Media’s 2nd annual SDN conference will clarify the advantages of network virtualisation and OpenFlow deployment in a bid to determine the full transformational potential of SDN in large enterprise.
+Join Whitehall Media’s 3rd annual SDN conference where we shed light on the advantages of network virtualisation and Openflow for large enterprise organisations.

 Gerry has extensive experience with leading OEMs in the development of solutions for the telecommunications industry.
 His expertise spans a wide range of technologies in fixed and mobile networks, and patents have been awarded for his contribution to mobile core network design.

 During his career of over 30 years in the telecommunications industry Gerry has held leadership roles in R&D, professional services, product management and strategic change programs.